 Everybody loves a good massage.
 Those of us suffering from arthritis perhaps more so than most, as the relieving of tension and pain in the body can do wonders for joint pain and inflammation.
 A good massage can leave us feeling wonderful for days or even weeks afterward.
+Massage can also help loosen up tension and pain enough to help those with arthritis prepare for or recover from exercising

 Finding the right place to go can be a challenge, but that’s where the internet comes in handy.
 Do some research online (Google is a great place to start) to locate appropriate massage centers in your area.
 Most will have a website listing the types of massage offered, price points, and any information that is necessary to know beforehand.
 If you live in a major metropolitan area, you may have the benefit of a nearby massage school where students often perform massages at a discounted rate, saving you money while allowing the student to perfect his or her craft.